Published on

 Install CUDA

-Once the file downloaded, double click it to begin installation.
+Once the file is downloaded, double-click it to begin the installation.

 Click the Express Installation.
 It will install the CUDA toolkit, some other things, and your display driver.